So Your Secretary Is Cute; Now What?

 It should be no question that efficiency can quickly be affected by nearly everyone involved in an office crush, including your own.
-It could be as simple as taking more coffee breaks than usual just to chit chat with that special someone -OR- it could become as monstrous as making compromises with deadlines for yourself AND your special friend.
-Looking outside the immediate relationship dynamic, a loss of morale within the office caused by favoritism will very certainly translate into lost motivation, output and efficiency on the part of everyone else.
-I can't over state enough, the importance of developing a meaningful personal connection with all your subordinates, but you must always be sure to guard yourself from crossing the line into publicly obvious favoritism, or you can watch office morale melt away just as quickly as the motivation and efficiency that once existed.
+It could be as simple as taking more coffee breaks than usual just to chit chat with that special someone, or it could become as monstrous as making compromises with deadlines for yourself AND your special friend.
+A loss of morale within the office caused by favoritism will certainly translate into lost motivation, output and efficiency on the part of everyone else.
+I can't overstate the importance of developing a meaningful personal connection with all your subordinates, but you must always be sure to guard yourself from crossing the line into publicly obvious favoritism.
+Otherwise you can watch office morale melt away.

 The Danger of Disregard

 The temptation to take this all-too-common issue for granted is almost always high.
 Perhaps the most comfortable decision you can make is the one that allows you to convince yourself that an office crush is "no big deal."
 Consider the situation more objectively; however, and you might just find that nearly every personal and professional meltdown, fueled by a scandalous affair, started exactly the same way - with a nonchalant attitude.
 Even our 42nd President, Bill Clinton, will likely tell you that when the inappropriate relationship began, he didn't see it as a threat.

 For the sake of argument, let's just say that it may not be that big a deal.
 Let's assume the relationship will never evolve into a life-altering monster and will only ever be a simple office crush.
 But can you say with certainty that it will never affect your decision-making ability or organizational morale?